KristianBekJensen/Autonomous-Robotic-Systems-Assignment/Readme.md

 A file containg the current genration wil be saved in the poppulation folder every 10 genrations or after traning is complete.

 To visualize the best indvidual in a genration use `replay_best.py`.
 Input your filepath on line 6 to a genration and run `replay_best.py`.

+## Run same as Final Video
+To run the same experiment as in the final video simply run `replay_best.py`